11 quotes on Liverpool hot prospect Harvey Elliott: ‘A special talent’

 A former midfielder for both Liverpool and Fulham, Murphy is expecting big things of Elliott.

-“They always have the option to send him out loan [this season] but I’ve got a feeling they really must think he is ahead of his time,” he told talkSPORT.
+“They always have the option to send him out loan [this season] but I’ve got a feeling they really must think he is ahead of his time,” he told talkSPORT in 2019.

 “It might not transpire this summer, but in the next couple of season I would imagine they’re hoping he develops to get some first-team action.”